Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 Is a more powerful device in the works??
 ----------------------------------------
 Yes, we are now taking `pre-orders <https://store.start9.com/products/embassy-2>`_ for Embassy Pro, which will be the new standard in personal servers!
-Additionally, EmbassyOS will eventually be capable of running on lots of different hardware, such as an old desktop.
-We want EmbassyOS to be widely available and accessible.
+Additionally, embassyOS will eventually be capable of running on lots of different hardware, such as an old desktop.
+We want embassyOS to be widely available and accessible.

 Is there an ETA on the Embassy Pro release date?
 ------------------------------------------------